vinodkd/halo/doc/UserGuide.md

             a --> b
         }

-Note, however, that since all Halo graphs are directed graphs, you dont have the `--` edge.
+Note, however, that since all Halo graphs are directed graphs, you don't have the `--` edge.

 Also, there are two dashes instead of one to let you describe the relationship by putting text in the arrow, like so: